This Week in Finance News: 12 Stories You Need to See

-A roundup of the week's most newsworthy financial industry press releases from PR Newswire, including possible effects on housing prices if the U.S. defaults on its debt.
+A roundup of the week's most newsworthy financial industry press releases from PR Newswire, including Americans' fear of a recession and stress about affording car insurance.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.